 Across its tracks, the dual IFIP EGOV/ePart 2016 conference hosts the following formats of contributions:

 - Completed research papers (max.
-12 pages, published in the IFIP EGOV and IFIP ePart proceedings of Springer LNCS)
+12 pages, published in either the IFIP EGOV or the IFIP ePart proceedings of Springer LNCS)

 - Ongoing research and innovative projects (max.
 8 pages, published in alternate proceedings by IOS Press)